WebAssembly/design/Semantics.md

 | 1 | "not-equal", the loaded value did not match the expected value |
 | 2 | "timed-out", not woken by another thread before timeout expired |

-  * `i32.wait`: load i32 value, compare to expected, and wait for `i32.wake` at same memory index
+  * `i32.wait`: load i32 value, compare to expected, and wait for `i32.wake` at same address
-  * `i64.wait`: load i64 value, compare to expected, and wait for `i64.wake` at same memory index
+  * `i64.wait`: load i64 value, compare to expected, and wait for `i64.wake` at same address

 ### Wake

-The wake operators take two operands: a linear memory index, and a wake count.
-The operation will wake a maximum of "wake count" threads that are waiting on the same memory index.
+The wake operators take two operands: an address operand, and a wake count.
+The operation will wake a maximum of "wake count" threads that are waiting on the same address.
 The operator returns the number of thread that were woken.

-  * `i32.wake`: wake up to N threads waiting on the given memory index via `i32.wait`
+  * `i32.wake`: wake up to N threads waiting on the given address via `i32.wait`
-  * `i64.wake`: wake up to N threads waiting on the given memory index via `i64.wait`
+  * `i64.wake`: wake up to N threads waiting on the given address via `i64.wait`

 [future general]: FutureFeatures.md
 [future threads]: FutureFeatures.md#threads